 This manual is part of your boat's equipment.
 It does not supersede or change any of the original manufacturers' specifications, operation or maintenance instructions.
 Always keep it on board.
-If you transfer ownership of this boat to someone else, be sure to give this manual to the new owner and contact Premier Marine to transfer ownership or visit www.pontoons. com/warranty to transfer the warranty online (see 1.4).
+If you transfer ownership of this boat to someone else, be sure to give this manual to the new owner and have them contact their Premier dealer to transfer warranty (see 1.4).